klaviyo/commercetools-klaviyo/docs/plugin-development-customization.md

 The bulk import of data into Klaviyo can be triggered via API calls.
 The API endpoints should be protected via authentication or only accessible in a private network.

+### Dependencies

+Some of the dependencies in `package.json` are specific to GCP, when using a different cloud provider those dependencies can be removed to reduce the bundle size, this will improve the start-up time when used in serverless environments.